German mayor suspected of jumping vaccine queue | DW | 22.02.2021

 German authorities in the state of Saxony-Anhalt, where Halle is located, accuse Mayor Bernd Wiegand of breaching the orders in at least 585 cases.

-Halle Mayor Bernd Wiegand roundly rejected those allegations last weekend, declaring that having himself and others with "central statutory functions" vaccinated in January was proper because top-priority recipients could not be reached at the time.
+Wiegand roundly rejected the accusations over the weekend, declaring that having himself and others with "central statutory functions" vaccinated in January was proper because top-priority recipients could not be reached at the time.

-Among those immunized, according to Wiegand, were 29 members of Halle's city council and its crisis management team.
+Wiegand said the people immunized included 29 members of Halle's city council and crisis management team.

-The mayor accused Saxony-Anhalt's health minister Petra Grimm-Benne, from the center left SPD, of omissions in the handling of leftovers.

-Wiegand, who has been mayor since 2012, has no official party affiliations.

-In an interview Monday, Saxony-Anhalt premier Reiner Haseloff told the news agency Reuters that he saw his state — formerly a part of the Soviet-dominated East Germany — as a future German center for vaccine making.
+On Monday, State Premier Reiner Haseloff told the news agency Reuters that he saw Saxony-Anhalt — formerly a part of the Soviet-dominated East Germany — as a future German center for vaccine making.

-Saxony-Anhalt already had three such sites producing the BioNTech and AstraZeneca vaccines, he said, and, given its former Soviet experience, its residents had no reservations about local production of the Russian vaccine Sputnik V being established.
+Saxony-Anhalt already had three such sites producing the BioNTech-Pfizer and AstraZeneca vaccines, he said, and, given its former Soviet experience, its residents had no reservations about establishing local production of the Russian vaccine, Sputnik V.

-During communism, said Haseloff, East Germans received polio vaccine from Russia, which "got them through the 1960s better" than serum from the West.
+During communism, said Haseloff, East Germans received their polio vaccine from Russia, which "got them through the 1960s better" than the serum from the West.

 ipj/dj (AFP, dpa, epd)